pytoolz/toolz/doc/source/index.rst

 The Toolz project provides a set of utility functions for iterators, functions, and dictionaries.
 These functions are designed to interoperate well, forming the building blocks of common data analytic operations.
+They extend the standard libraries `itertools` and `functools`.

 Contents